httpwg/wg-materials/ietf92/minutes.md

 mnot: http2 doesn't strictly define how server push works, defined as cache update, not notification to the webapp client.
 Wonder if we need to notify a listener about cache updates.

-pm: how can you prioritize things -- we did some of that w/GETs in http2 -- could use that? <smthg about pushing addtnl metadata to the client> could be useful.
+pm: how can you prioritize things -- we did some of that w/GETs in http2 -- could use that? _something about pushing addtnl metadata to the client_ could be useful.

 lm: implicit context is using mpeg-dash for realtime.
 If you have a series of pipelined GETs, you'll get em all.
 Timing is implicit.
 If you want to generalize this you might make the timing explicit.

 ?: not sure dash is useful for RT, but maybe progressive download?

-mt: <somethingg about canceling an outstanding req> there's some useful cases for this.
+mt: _something about canceling an outstanding req_ there's some useful cases for this.
 Avoid an XHR ?

 mnot: don't hear interest in making this a generic extension yet.